nixcloud/nixcloud-container/README.md

 # Tests

-The test implementation can be found in the [tests.nix](tests.nix) file.
+The test implementation can be found in the [test.nix](test.nix) file.